Kyle Chandler: Personal life

 For nearly 20 years after beginning his acting career in the late 1980s, Chandler lived in Los Angeles.
 Since 2007, Chandler and his family have lived on a 33-acre spread in Dripping Springs, Texas, southwest of Austin, where they own several dogs and donkeys.
 Chandler's mother came to live with the family toward the end of her life, when she was living with Alzheimer's disease.
 She died in 2014.

 Chandler serves as a volunteer firefighter.
-He also participates in an annual charity golf tournament at Wolfdancer Golf Club (in Lost Pines, TX) to raise funds for football players who have spinal cord injuries.
+He also participates in an annual charity golf tournament at Wolfdancer Golf Club (in Lost Pines, Texas) to raise funds for football players who have spinal cord injuries.

 Chandler has been married to Kathryn Macquarrie since 1995.
 Chandler met his wife at a dog park in the mid-1990s.
 They have two daughters, including Sydney, who is an actress.
 Chandler and his daughter Sawyer have been active in trying to end the practice of shark finning.